-How do you know that the "corporate giants are mostly multinational conglomerates" as stated in the first sentence?
-Or that the items listed are indeed the stuff of popular culture?
+How do you know that zombies are a part of our experiences?
+Or that the folklore is indeed the stuff of popular culture?
 These are examples of common knowledge.

 Looking a little deeper...

-Without context, this paragraph could also be the conclusion of a paper about what corporations should do (demonstrating the ongoing nature of knowledge itself).
-But the paper is not about making recommendations to the American Cultural Industry.
-This is an assertion that the author uses to help set up his different arguments and is meant to be taken at face value.
+Without context, this paragraph could also be the conclusion of a paper about how we study folklore and culture.
+But the paper is not about the folklore of zombies, rather how their popularity can be used to promote public health.
+This is an assertion that the authors use to help set up his different arguments and is meant to be taken at face value.
 So it's an example of how the same source can play different roles in different written assignments-all depending on how writers use them.

-There is more about background sources at Background Reading.
+There is more about background sources in Background Reading.